What’s all the fuss about raw honey vs pure honey and its present enzymes? Are they the reason we need to buy expensive honey instead of a cheap one?

 Are enzymes the most important components of honey in terms of antimicrobial activity?

 Enzymes and hydrogen peroxide will aid in the debridement of a wound.
-Honey promotes the growth of epithelial cells by providing a barrier to moisture which helps keep the wound hydrated.
+Honey promotes the growth of epithelial cells by providing a barrier to moisture, which helps keep the wound hydrated.
 Read more about Manuka honey – THE BEST to treat wounds, burns, skin infections.

-But are enzymes the most important?
-No. Some of the antimicrobial activity originates from the bees (the peroxide producing enzymes, the honey acids, carbohydrates, defensin-1, antibiotic-like compouns) while some of it originate of it from the plants (methylglyoxal, polyphenols) while a third part might be created during honey storage (Maillard products).
-Honey is way too complex to reduce its antimicrobial activity to enzymes only.
+Some of the antimicrobial activity originates from the bees (the peroxide producing enzymes, the honey acids, carbohydrates, defensin-1, antibiotic-like compounds), some of it originates from the plants (methylglyoxal, polyphenols) and a third part might be created during honey storage (Maillard products).

 One thing is sure: the use of excessive heat for pasteurisation and liquefaction might have adverse effects on honey quality, such as loss of volatile compounds and reduction of enzyme activity.